ucr-hpcc/hpcc_slurm_examples/ansys/README.md

 # Ansys Examples
 Each `*.sh` file here can be used as a template.
-Modify as needed and then submited to the cluster usign the `sbatch` command.
+Modify as needed and then submitted to the cluster using the `sbatch` command.